jtrim/jtrim.github.io/_posts/2014-12-10-ruby-antipatterns-subclassing-struct.md

 title: 'Antipatterns: Subclassing Struct Instances in Ruby'
 layout: post
 permalink: '/antipatterns-subclassing-struct-ruby/'
+excerpt: >
+  Using plain Ruby objects to encompass specific domain concepts is a great way to address model bloat in Rails applications.
+I recently worked on a medium-sized Rails application that made effective use of this notion, but did it through subclassing instances of Ruby's Struct class.
+This makes for nicely succinct code, but introduces some insidious problems that are likely to creep up later.
 ---

 Using POROs (plain old Ruby objects) to encompass specific domain concepts is a great way to address model bloat in Rails applications.
-I recently worked on a medium-sized Rails application that made effective use of this notion, but did it through subclassing instances of Ruby's `Struct` class.
-Here's a contrived example illustrating the activation of a user:
+I recently worked on a medium-sized Rails application that made effective use of this notion, but did it through subclassing instances of Ruby's `Struct` class. <!--\-->Here's a contrived example illustrating the activation of a user:

 <script src="https://gist.github.com/jtrim/1e965728892b79de2de7.js"></script>